Emperor Wenxuan of Northern Qi: Late reign

-Also in winter 557, Chen Baxian had Liang's Emperor Jing yield the throne to him, establishing Chen Dynasty, and subsequently had Emperor Jing killed in 558.
+Also in winter 557, Chen Baxian had Liang's Emperor Jing yield the throne to him, establishing the Chen dynasty, and subsequently had Emperor Jing killed in 558.
 The general Wang Lin, then in control of modern Hunan and eastern Hubei, refused to submit to Chen and sought to continue Liang's lineage.
 He therefore requested Northern Qi to return Xiao Zhuang the Prince of Yongjia to be emperor.
 In spring 558, Northern Qi troops escorted Xiao Zhuang to Wang's territory, and Wang declared Xiao Zhuang emperor, as a Northern Qi vassal, with his capital at Jiangxia (江夏, in modern Wuhan, Hubei).

 By this point, Emperor Wenxuan's military campaigns and other wasteful behavior had caused the imperial treasury to be drained.
 He had also become unhappy with his son Gao Yin, believing that Gao Yin was too Han-like in behavior, and he considered deposing Gao Yin.
-Once, he ordered Gao Yin to personally execute a prisoner, but Gao Yin could not bring himself to do so, and Emperor Wenxuan battered him with a whip handle, causing Gao Yin to thereafter have a panic disorder and at times unable to speak.
+Once, he ordered Gao Yin to personally execute a prisoner, but Gao Yin could not bring himself to do so, and Emperor Wenxuan battered him with a whip handle, causing Gao Yin to thereafter have a panic disorder and at times be unable to speak.
 When Emperor Wenxuan became drunk, he would often state that he might eventually pass the throne to his brother Gao Yan, and he stopped stating as such only after urging by Yang and Wei Shou, who believed that his words were causing an unstabling effect in causing a doubt as to who would succeed him.

 Around the new year 559, Emperor Wenxuan visited the imprisoned Gao Jun and Gao Huàn.
 He initially took pity on them and considered releasing them, but, at the urging of another brother, Gao Zhan the Prince of Changguang, did not do so, and further started to pierce them with spears.
 He also ordered that torches be thrown at them, burning them to death.
 He rewarded the princes' wives to the soldiers who delivered the death blows.

 In summer 559, Emperor Wenxuan, suspecting that the members of the Northern Wei imperial Yuan clan would eventually try to return to power, ordered the Yuans to be slaughtered, regardless of age or gender, and had the bodies thrown into the Zhang River.
-In particular, a man named Yuan Huangtou flown off a tower strapped to a kite as part of an experiment of Emperor Wenxuan, the first known case of human flight.
+In particular, a man named Yuan Huangtou was flown off a tower strapped to a kite as part of an experiment of Emperor Wenxuan, in the first known case of human flight.
 He survived but was starved to death in prison.
 Only several households who were particularly close to the Gaos were spared.